How, And Why, Some Farmers Are Bringing Livestock Back To The Prairie

 "Before we just let them out and day range, we make sure they know and understand that this is their home," Johnson says, "so they go back into it."

-From now on, the chickens will be free to forage and peck the surrounding area during the day.
+From now on, the chickens will be free to forage and peck during the day.
 The portable coop will keep them safe at night.

 "I have watched them eat, they really love the tips of the new grass," Johnson says, "and the white clover flowers."